camillareis/camillareis.github.io/_pages/cv.md

   *  Point of contact for technical support for the exihibitors

 ### Software Developer for IT/ERP BAAN
-  Liebherr, Nenzing | August - September 2016 <br />
+  Liebherr, Nenzing | Internship: August - September 2016 <br />
   * Design and implementation of new software components for BaaN
   * Go-live of new applications according to Change Management Process